Valli

-Valli (வள்ளி) is a Hindu goddess, and the second consort of the deity Murugan.
-An incarnation of the goddess Sundaravalli, daughter of Vishnu and Lakshmi.
-She is seen accompanied by a deer which represents her mother Lakshmi.
-Valli is born on earth as the daughter of a chieftain, leading a life of a huntress.
+Valli (வள்ளி) is a Hindu goddess, and the first consort of the deity Murugan.
+An incarnation of the goddess Sundaravalli, daughter of Lakshmi and Vishnu, Valli is born on earth as the daughter of a chieftain, leading a life of a huntress.
 Murugan, the god of war, eventually woos and weds her, according to Tamil folklore.
 Both of their legends originate from the mountain region also known as Kurunji in Tamilakam.
 Her sister, Amritavalli (Devasena), also succeeds in marrying Murugan as the adopted daughter of Indra, making them sister-wives.

 Nomenclature

 Vaḷḷi is used to refer to many local or Village gods in Tamil Nadu and Kerala in India and by the Rodiya and Vedda peoples of Sri Lanka.

 Vaḷḷi is also known as Pongi at Vallimalai in Vellore, Tamil Nadu, and the pond from which she drew water to quench the thirst of Murugan is still there.
 This pond, though in an open ground, does not receive the rays of the sun.
 Vedda still inhabit Kataragama region and there are temples dedicated to the mountain god Murugan in this region of Sri Lanka.